 Who crafts our wood?

-The Sway desk: Why go with maple, birch or walnut?
+The Sway desk: Why go with maple, cherrywood or walnut?

-Maple is a type of hardwood that is known for its sturdiness.
-Being the hardest and most dense of our woods, it is very strong, heavy, resistant to splitting and moisture.
-It has a pale color, with a straight grain that has some twists and swirls.
-Maple makes an ultra-durable desktop, easy to wash, and it is the most affordable of our wooden standing desks.
+Maple is a wood type that is known for its sturdiness.
+Being the hardest and most dense of our woods, it is known for its durability.
+This tough wood is very strong, heavy, resistant to splitting and moisture.
+It has a pale color, with a straight fine grain that has some twists and swirls.
+Maple makes an ultra-durable desktop, easy to wash, and it is the most cost effective of our wooden standing desks.

-We chose walnut for the Alive standing desk for the same characteristics and strengths mentioned above.
+We chose walnut and maple for the Alive standing desk for the same characteristics and strengths mentioned above.
+The maple wood is sturdy and ultra-durable, and the walnut is stable and shock-resistant.
 The hardwood used for the Alive desk, however, does have a few fundamental differences.
-It has live edges, and the surface is thicker (2" instead of 1 1/4").
-Additionally, because the wood is dried differently, its original pinkish tones are preserved for a result that is closer to its natural, untransformed color.
+It has live edges, fewer wood slabs, and a thicker surface (2" instead of 1 1/4").
+The maple Alive standing desk is the same color as the Sway maple.
+However, because the walnut wood is dried differently, its original pinkish tones are preserved for a result that is closer to its natural, untransformed color.

 What is the best choice for you?